microstates/ember/README.md

 #### `push(item)`

-Add an item to the end of the list.
+Makes a new list with item added to the end of the current list.

 ```handlebars
 <button onclick={{action numbers.push 4}}>